Managing the LDAP Directory

 Connecting

 With the exceptions of conehead and grub, all of the LDAP servers require a physical or VPN connection to the Virginia Tech network in order to be accessed for management activities.
-LDAP directories can be anonymously searched for public information on port 11389 from the Virginia Tech network, but service and management accounts must bind to the directory to access protected attributes of directory entries.
+Service and management accounts must bind to the directory to access protected attributes of directory entries.
 Directory managers can bind to the directory using their uid=*,ou=Administrators,ou=NIS,o=vt accounts and obtain manager authorization as detailed in the section below.

 Directory administrators that need full access to the OpenLDAP software and the root of the directory tree must connect to the server via SSH with their VT usernames and escalate their privileges with the sudo su - openldap command.
 After becoming the openldap user, administrative operations can be performed through the LDAP IPC socket by passing -H ldapi:/// -Y external options to the ldap client utilities: ldapadd, ldapcompare, ldapdelete, ldapmodify, ldapmodrdn, ldappasswd, ldapsearch.